My Day in Court

 She frowned at me again and chided me to let her finish.
 'Are you going to listen or not?'
 Ms. MDL said that since I wanted to contest the fine, she recommended I reset the trial to a later date and get an attorney.

-Privately, I was appalled at this suggestion.
-Why in the world would I hire an attorney?
-It would have been cheaper just to pay the hundred bucks and get out of there!
-And I was already angry at myself for blowing an entire afternoon in order to stand up for my rights.
+I was already angry at myself for blowing an entire afternoon in order to stand up for my rights.
 Why the heck would I want to postpone this nonsense to a later date?
 I wanted to get this over with!!

 I told Ms. MDL that I would rather not make this so complicated.
 I added that if she would allow me to explain, this whole thing could be put to rest quickly.

-She ignored what I said.
-Instead she asked if I fully understood the consequences of having a trial.
 I stared at her, but said nothing.
 There was something in her tone that gave me pause.
 Ms. MDL said if I had a trial with the judge and if the judge ruled against me, I would be expected to pay a $2,000 settlement PLUS court fees which I estimated at another couple hundred bucks.

-My eyes narrowed.
 Two thousand dollars was a lot of money to risk against one hundred bucks.
 The possibility crossed my mind that these people had a nasty little shakedown going on.
 Was this event really about justice or was it a charade designed to fill the city coffers?

 I didn't know about anyone else in that room, but suddenly my confidence was shaken.
 I openly admit I was very intimidated!!

 Look at it this way - I was standing there with an airtight case plus I had the money in the bank to cover my bet in case things went horribly wrong, but even with the winning hand that I held, I had become very worried.
 So if I was scared, how were these other people feeling?
 Helpless, maybe?
 As I listened to this hostile woman intimidate me with her threats of a fine escalating to $2,000 and her warnings to get a lawyer, nausea gripped my stomach.
 Was this a court of law or was it a kangaroo court?
-I began to wonder just what kind of justice was dispensed in this room.
+I began to wonder just what kind of justice was being dispensed in this room.

-I told myself to get a grip.
-No matter how much she threatened me, I couldn't see any way I was going to lose this case.
-I was INNOCENT, for crying out loud!
 I had come this far, so I decided to stick to my guns.
 I told the woman I would not plead my case.
 I said I wanted to have the judge hear my case.
 Ms. MDL frowned and told me to go sit down.

 I returned to my seat completely rattled.
 No computer chess for a while!
 I could barely think straight.
 First I had to regain some confidence.
 As I sat in the back of the room, I watched as one person after another came back to their seat complaining about their treatment at the hands of Ms. MDL.
 She held all the cards.